bahramali/NFTBackend/README.md

 docker build -t nft-backend .
 ```

-2. Run the container (adjust environment variables as needed for your database and Kafka configuration):
+2. Run the container (adjust environment variables as needed for your database and MQTT configuration):

 ```bash
 docker run -p 8080:8080 nft-backend